saketjndl/VCHOP-by-sodiumcyanide/README.md

 VCHOP is a Manifest V3 browser extension designed for the VIT Bhopal portal (`vtop.vitbhopal.ac.in`).
 It blocks the CGPA dashboard API request, hides any fallback widgets that expose CGPA/CREDIT data, and gives you a persistent dark mode that activates instantly on every page load.

+## Please ⭐ the repository if you liked the project.
+Thank You!

 ## Features

 - **CGPA Request Blocking** – Uses Declarative Net Request rules to stop `vtop/get/dashboard/current/cgpa/credits` from ever reaching the server.